Kumari 21F: Soundtrack

-The official soundtrack was composed by Devi Sri Prasad and consists of five songs.
-Lyrics were written by Ramanjaneyulu, Krishna Kanth and Chandrabose for one song each.
-Prasad wrote the lyrics for "Bang Bang Bangkok", which he sang with Ranina Reddy and Rita.
-A lyric from the song, "Good boy goes to heaven, Bad boy goes to Bangkok", was well received.
-For "Meghaalu Lekunna", which was sung by Yazin Nisar, Sri Mani wrote the pallavi and Anantha Sreeram wrote the charanams.
-"Meghaalu Lekunna" was recorded using a live orchestra, which Nisar found "rare these days".
-The soundtrack album was released on 6 November 2015 at Shilpakala Vedika, Hyderabad, with actor Allu Arjun attending the event as the guest of honour.
-Aditya Music marketed the soundtrack album.
+The film's soundtrack featured five songs composed by Devi Sri Prasad, who also wrote lyrics for the song "Bang Bang Bangkok".
+Sri Mani and Anantha Sreeram respectively wrote the pallavi and charanams for "Meghaalu Lekunna".
+The remaining song were written by Ramanjaneyulu, Krishna Kanth and Chandrabose.
+The soundtrack album was distributed by Aditya Music and released on 30 October 2015 at Shilpakala Vedika, Hyderabad.

-Karthik Srinivasan of The Hindu said the song "Meghaalu Lekunna", "sounds at best like the Telugu version of a song by the Hindi pop band Euphoria", that the tune is "similarly lush and folkish", and that Prasad does "some interesting things in the interludes—the use of violins and solo-violin in the first and second interludes, to be specific".
-Madhavi Tata of Outlook India called Prasad's music, particularly "Love Cheyyala Vadda" ("To love or not to"), a "winner".
-The Times of India gave the soundtrack 2 stars out of 5 and said the album "falls desperately short" of the standards expected from Prasad.
-The reviewer called "Meghaalu Lekunna" a "beautiful and melodious track, courtesy the tantalising acoustic guitar, violin and flute sounds", and praised Nisar's rendition of it.

 Release

-Kumari 21F was released worldwide in theatres on 20 November 2015; its release clashed with those of Cheekati Raajyam (the Telugu version of the Tamil film Thoongaa Vanam) and the 24th James Bond film Spectre.
+Kumari 21F was released worldwide in theatres on 20 November 2015; its release clashed with those of Cheekati Raajyam (the Telugu version of the Tamil film Thoongaa Vanam) and the 24th James Bond Hollywood film Spectre.
 Kumari 21F was released in 350 screens in Andhra Pradesh and Telangana, 50 screens in other parts of India, and 90 screens in international markets.
 Abhishek Pictures acquired the theatrical distribution rights for the Guntur, Krishna, East, West and Nellore areas.
 Dil Raju acquired the theatrical rights for the Nizam region.
 New York City-based company Creative Cinemas acquired the film's United States theatrical distribution rights, making it their debut in film distribution in the international market.

 The film was screened in 22 screens across Tamil Nadu, including 12 in Chennai.
 It received an "A" (Adults only) certificate from the Central Board of Film Certification, which asked the makers to trim a lip-kissing sequence and mute several objectionable lines of dialogue, and suggested a few cuts.
 Regarding the Board's decision against unrestricted viewing, Sukumar said, "Even a father was once a young boy.
 I think this story gives him the space to both identify with his feelings as a young man and to understand what his son or daughter might be going through".